-The was meant to be a constitutional court by the founding fathers.
+The Supreme Court was meant to be a constitutional court by the founding fathers.
 However, only 7 per cent of its judgments deal with constitutional issues, according to a recent study.
 Most of the 50,000 and more cases pending in the court are appeals from the high courts or appellate tribunals.
 They might have trundled from the subordinate courts to the apex court, spending years and bundles of money.
 Even after the Supreme Court delivers its judgment, there are two more stages to challenge its final word.
 They are review petitions and 'curative petitions'.

 Though the last two kinds of petitions are meant to correct obvious errors that escaped the attention of the judges (like typing mistakes or wrong figures) these are increasingly used as stratagems to reargue decided cases.
 It would seem that the judges are so careless in writing judgments that they should pass two more tests set by the bar.
 These two post-decision petitions have begun to choke the court.
 In an average week, over 30 pages of the list of cases contain review petitions and curative petitions.
 They are heard in chambers of the judges during lunch time, and mostly crunched within minutes.
 Hardly any of them succeeds in opening up the cases again.
 However, lawyers advise clients who still have money left after losing all the way to file review petitions, and as a last resort, curative petitions.